-In order to be considered for further admission consideration applicants must have a minimum overall average of at least 70% in the required university-level pre-dentistry courses.
+In order to be considered for admission, applicants must have a minimum overall average of at least 70% in the required university-level pre-dentistry courses.

 - University of Saskatchewan Pre-Dentistry Courses